Cakdom/Pipe-Conveyors/ReadMe.txt

 [h1]Planned Features:[/h1]
 --------------------------------------
-[url=https://github.com/Cakdom/PipeConveyors]GitHub Source Code[/url]
+[url=https://github.com/Cakdom/Pipe-Conveyors]GitHub Source Code[/url]
 !
-New models that use skins
+New models that use the skins.
 !
-Version with upgrades for storage
+Version with upgrades for storage.

 [h1]Copywrite[/h1]